 5. Eliminate CAN:

-Eliminate Caffeine, Alcohol, and Nicotine entirely from your diet (7).
+Limit Caffeine to two cups a day, and eliminate Alcohol, and Nicotine entirely from your diet (7).
 If you think that your pregnancy is done, think again.
 As long as you breastfeed, your baby is still part of your body.
 CAN will lead to dehydration, diarrhea, and colic in the baby.

 Do not take any medications without consulting your healthcare provider or the baby’s pediatrician.
 The medications and its compounds will pass to your baby through breast milk.
 Even if you want to start a new multi-vitamin or antacid, ask your doctor to prescribe a breastfeeding-friendly one (8).